pschragger/generic-n-tier-dockers/README.md

 # generic-n-tier-dockers
-Dockers for created and n-tier service
+Example dockers for creating n-tier service deployments.
+The builds will depend on docker-compose and docker and perhaps kubernetes when I get to cluster deployments

 The idea is to setup deploy scripts for various multi-tiered application setups to speed up intial creation of n-tier services.